Travel Guide

 Traditional Dress of Himachal Pradesh

 On an auspicious occasion and in the wedding ceremony even nowadays people wear their traditional attire.
-Even in the schools and colleges, students wear traditional dresses for cultural programs as an honor to their vibrant culture.
+Even in schools and colleges, students wear traditional dresses for cultural programs as an honour to their vibrant culture.
 Himachali people still adhere to their old-age traditions as in villages and remote areas, people wear traditional attire.

-Also Read : Tourist Places To Visit In Himachal Pradesh
+Also Read: Tourist Places To Visit In Himachal Pradesh

 7 Traditional Dresses of Himachal Pradesh As Per Its Rural Districts